-TASKS FOR SEMINAR: SECOND LANGUAGE ACQUISITION AS A FIELD OF STUDY
+TASKS FOR SEMINAR 1: SECOND LANGUAGE ACQUISITION AS A FIELD OF STUDY

-- 1. The study of second language acquisition: general considerations. - 2.
-The goal of SLA. - 3.
-Definitions. - 4.
-Connection of SLA with other disciplines. - 5.
-Connection of SLA with other disciplines - 6.
-The Nature of Language - 7.
+- 1. The study of second language acquisition: general considerations.
+The goal of SLA. - 2.
+Definitions. - 3.
+Connection of SLA with other disciplines. - 4.
+The Nature of Language - 5.
 The Nature of Nonnative Speaker Knowledge